tjmora/vscode-tlo-styled/README.md

 # vscode-tlo-styled

-This is extension is available at the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=tjmora.vscode-tlo-styled).
+This extension is available at the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=tjmora.vscode-tlo-styled).

 Syntax highlighting and IntelliSense for [TLO.styled](https://github.com/tjmora/template-literal-object).